msprev/pandocinject/doc/readme.md

 ### `star`

-Sometimes you may want to mark out certain entries as special in the document.
+Sometimes you may want to mark out certain entries as special.
     For example, you may wish to star certain entries when they appear in the document.

-If the input document contains a metadata variable `star`, this variable is read as a list of uuids or slugs.
+If the input document contains a metadata variable `star`, which contains a list of uuids or slugs,
-    Any items with those identifiers will be starred if injected.
+    any items with those identifiers will be starred if injected.

 ``` yaml
 star: